 - Increase speed gradually until either the the drum starts to shake (slow down until it stabilises) or maximum speed is achieved

-- When all honey has spun out, return lever to neutral then slowly increase speed in the opposite rotation up to pre-shake or max speed
+- When all honey has spun out, return lever to neutral (upright position) then slowly increase speed in the opposite rotation up to max speed;

 - Switch off, unload frames and drain honey through tap.